ASCA Ethical Standards for School Counselors

 - Promote the benefits and clarify the limitations of various appropriate technological applications.

-- Use established and approved means of communication with students, maintaining appropriate boundaries.
-School counselors help educate students about appropriate communication and boundaries.
+- Use established and approved means of communication with students, maintaining appropriate boundaries, and help educate students about appropriate communication and boundaries.

-- Adhere to the same ethical guidelines in a virtual/distance setting as school counselors in face-to-face settings.
+- Adhere to the same legal and ethical standards in a virtual/distance/hybrid setting as in face-to-face settings.

-- Recognize and acknowledge the challenges and limitations of virtual/distance school counseling.
+- Recognize, acknowledge and problem-solve the unique challenges and limitations of virtual/distance/hybrid school counseling.

-- Implement procedures for students to follow in both emergency and nonemergency situations when the school counselor is not available.
+- Establish procedures, in collaboration with school administrators and other support staff, for students to follow in both emergency and nonemergency situations when the school counselor is not available.

-- Recognize and mitigate the limitation of virtual/distance school counseling confidentiality, which may include unintended viewers or recipients.
+- Recognize and address the limitation of virtual/distance/hybrid school counseling confidentiality, which may include unintended viewers or recipients.

-- Inform both the student and parent/guardian of the benefits and limitations of virtual/distance counseling.
+- Inform both students and parents/guardians of the benefits and limitations of virtual/distance/hybrid school counseling.

-- Educate students on how to participate in the electronic school counseling relationship to minimize and prevent potential mis- understandings that could occur due to lack of verbal cues and inability to read body language or other visual cues that provide contextual meaning to the school counseling process and school counseling relationship.
+- Educate students on how to participate in the electronic school counseling relationship to minimize and prevent potential misunderstandings that could occur due to lack of verbal cues and inability to read body language or other visual cues that provide contextual meaning to the school counseling process and relationship.

 B.1.
 Responsibilities to Parents/Guardians

-- Recognize that providing services to minors in a school setting requires school counselors to collaborate with students’ parents/ guardians as appropriate.
+- Recognize, honor and respect the importance of parents/guardians when providing services to students in a school setting and collaborate with students’ parents/guardians as appropriate.

-- Respect the rights and responsibilities of custodial and noncustodial parents/guardians and, as appropriate, establish a collaborative relationship with parents/guardians to facilitate students’ maximum development.
+- Respect the rights and responsibilities of custodial and noncustodial parents/guardians and, as appropriate, establish a collaborative relationship to facilitate and advocate for students’ maximum growth in the areas of academic, career and social/emotional development.

-- Are culturally competent and sensitive to diversity among families.
+- Promote equity and inclusion through culturally affirming and sustaining practices honoring the diversity of families.
 Recognize that all parents/guardians, custodial and noncustodial, are vested with certain rights and responsibilities for their children’s welfare by virtue of their role and according to law.

-- Inform parents of the mission of the school counseling pro- gram and program standards in academic, career and social/ emotional domains that promote and enhance the learning process for all students.
+- Inform parents of the school counseling program’s mission and standards in academic, career and social/emotional domains that promote and enhance the learning process and outcomes for all students.

-- Inform parents/guardians of the confidential nature of the school counseling relationship between the school counselor and student.
+- Inform parents/guardians of the confidential nature of the school counseling relationship between the school counselor and student, while recognizing parents/guardians have inherent legal rights to student information.

-- Respect the confidentiality of parents/guardians as appropriate and in accordance with the student’s best interests.
+- Respect the privacy of parents/guardians in accordance with the student’s best interests.

-- Provide parents/guardians with accurate, comprehensive and relevant information in an objective and caring manner, as is appropriate and consistent with ethical and legal responsibilities to the student and parent.
+- Provide parents/guardians with accurate, comprehensive and relevant information in a caring manner as appropriate and consistent with legal and ethical responsibilities to the students and parents/guardians.
+Exercise due diligence in a timely, efficient manner to communicate concerns that affect the students’ safety and welfare.

 B.2.
 Responsibilities to the School